saygingulec/XRSeqAnalyses/README.md

 These two scripts allow you to get data for monomer analysis, read length distribution, bigWig and TS-NTS comparison graphs.
 Each sample is run in parallel to save time.

-To make the analysis download XR-Seq.sh and XR-Seq.py.
+To do the analysis download XR-Seq.sh and XR-Seq.py.
 Then you need the Bowtie2Index for alignment, a whole genome fasta for monomer analysis, your samples and your choice of intervals for read counts to be reported.

 Example run: